openscoring/openscoring/README.md

 }
 ```

-##### Batch prediction mode

-Send the contents of the JSON file `BatchEvaluationRequest.json` for evaluation to the model `DecisionTreeIris` (please note `/batch` at the end of the URL):
+##### POST /model/${id}/batch

+Evaluates a model in "batch prediction" mode.

+The request body is a JSON serialized form of a list of `org.openscoring.common.EvaluationRequest` objects.
+The number of list elements is not restricted.

+The response body is a JSON serialized form of a list of `org.openscoring.common.EvaluationResponse` objects.

+Sample cURL invocation:
 ```
 curl -X POST --data-binary @BatchEvaluationRequest.json -H "Content-type: application/json" http://localhost:8080/openscoring/model/DecisionTreeIris/batch
 ```

-The request body is the JSON serialized form of a list of `org.openscoring.common.EvaluationRequest` objects.
-The number of list elements is not restricted.

-The response body is the JSON serialized form of a list of `org.openscoring.common.EvaluationResponse` objects.

-##### CSV prediction mode

-Send the contents of the CSV file `input.csv` for evaluation to model `DecisionTreeIris` (please note `/csv` at the end of the path component of the URL):
+##### POST /model/${id}/csv

+Evaluates a model in CSV mode.

+The request body is a CSV document (indicated by content-type header `text/plain`).
+The data table must contain a data column for every active and group field.
+The ordering of data columns is not significant.
+They are mapped to fields by name.

+The CSV document must conform to Tab-separated values (TSV) dialect or Microsoft Excel dialect.

+The response body is a CSV document.
+The data table contains a data column for every target and output field.

+The first data column can be employed for row identification purposes.
+It will be copied over from the request data table to the response data table if its name equals to "Id" (the comparison is case insensitive) and the number of rows did not change during the evaluation.

+Response status codes:
+* 200 OK.
+The evaluation was successful.
+* 400 Bad request.
+The request body is not a valid and/or supported CSV document.
+* 404 Not Found.
+The requested model was not found.
+* 500 Internal Server Error.
+The evaluation failed.
+This is most likely caused by missing or invalid input data.

+Sample cURL invocation:
 ```
 curl -X POST --data-binary @input.csv -H "Content-type: text/plain" http://localhost:8080/openscoring/model/DecisionTreeIris/csv
 ```

-The request body is a CSV document containing active fields:
+Sample request:
 ```
 Id,Sepal.Length,Sepal.Width,Petal.Length,Petal.Width
 example-001,5.1,3.5,1.4,0.2